 Enhanced New Housing Rebate

-As is the case with Ontario's existing NHR, situations in which an individual may be eligible for the enhanced Ontario NHR include:
+As is the case with Ontario's NHR, situations in which an individual may be eligible for the enhanced Ontario NHR include:

 Eligible home types generally include a detached or semi-detached single unit house, a duplex, a residential condominium unit, a townhouse, a rowhouse, a unit in a cooperative housing corporation, a mobile home (including a modular home), and a floating home.

-As is the case with Ontario's existing NHR, the enhanced Ontario NHR is only applicable to homes for use as the individual’s primary place of residence or the primary place of residence of a “relation” of the individual.
+As is the case with Ontario's NHR, the enhanced Ontario NHR is only applicable to homes for use as the individual’s primary place of residence or the primary place of residence of a “relation” of the individual.

 New Homes Purchased from a Builder